vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 ---

-SPINE-LEAF ARCHITECTURE (DATA CENTER)
+SPINE-LEAF Kiến trúc (DATA CENTER)

-- CISCO ACI ARCHITECTURE (Application Centric Infrastructure) uses this architecture
+- CISCO ACI Kiến trúc (Application Centric Hạ tầng) uses this Kiến trúc
-- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and NETWORK DEVICES
+- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and Mạng DEVICES
-- Traditional DATA CENTER designs used a THREE-TIER ARCHITECTURE (ACCESS-DISTRIBUTION-CORE) like we just covered
+- Traditional DATA CENTER designs used a THREE-TIER Kiến trúc (Access-DISTRIBUTION-CORE) like we just covered
 - This worked well when most TRAFFIC in the DATA CENTER was NORTH-SOUTH

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7e2ff784-d16f-4606-a186-c73223bf5582)

 - With the precedence of VIRTUAL SERVERS, applications are often deployed in a DISTRIBUTED manner (across multiple physical SERVERS) which increases the amount of EAST-WEST TRAFFIC in the DATA CENTER
-- The traditional THREE-TIER ARCHITECTURE led to bottlenecks in the BANDWIDTH as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the TRAFFIC takes
+- The traditional THREE-TIER Kiến trúc led to bottlenecks in the BANDWIDTH as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the TRAFFIC takes
-- To SOLVE this, SPINE-LEAF ARCHITECTURE (also called CLOS ARCHITECTURE) has become prominent in DATA CENTERS
+- To SOLVE this, SPINE-LEAF Kiến trúc (also called CLOS Kiến trúc) has become prominent in DATA CENTERS

-RULES FOR SPINE-LEAF ARCHITECTURE
+RULES FOR SPINE-LEAF Kiến trúc

-- Every LEAF SWITCH is connected to every SPINE SWITCH
+- Every LEAF Switch is connected to every SPINE Switch
-- Every SPINE SWITCH is connected to every LEAF SWITCH
+- Every SPINE Switch is connected to every LEAF Switch
 - LEAF SWITCHES do NOT connect to other LEAF SWITCHES
 - SPINE SWITCHES do NOT connect to other SPINE SWITCHES
 - END HOSTS (Servers, etc) ONLY connect to LEAF SWITCHES